ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](flatten_canvas.gif)](flatten_canvas.gif)

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > As of IM v6.3.6-2 the "`-flatten`" operator is only an alias for a "`-layers 'flatten'`" method.
 >
 > Thus the "`-flatten`" option can be regarded as a short cut for the "`-layers`" method of the same name.

 You don't need to create an initial canvas as we did above, you can instead let "`-flatten`" create one for you.
-The canvas color will be the current "`-background`" color, while its size is defined by the first images [Virtual Canvas](../basics/#page) size.
+The canvas color will be the current "`-background`" color, while its size is defined by the first image's [Virtual Canvas](../basics/#page) size.

 ~~~
 convert -page 100x100+5+10  balloon.gif   -page +35+30 medical.gif  \